tkq66/LLVMBasicDifferenceAnalysis/README.md

 ```
 ./run.sh <file option>
 ```
-This will perform taint analysis on example1.c, example2.c, or example3.c (file option being 1, 2, or 3 respectively).
+This will perform difference analysis on example1.c or example2.c (file option being 1 or 2 respectively).

 ## Helpers